pantheon-systems/solr-power/CONTRIBUTING.md

     * Push the release branch up.
 1. Open a Pull Request to merge `release_X.Y.Z` into `main`.
 Your PR should consist of all commits to `develop` since the last release, and one commit to update the version number.
 The PR name should also be `Release X.Y.Z`.
 1. After all tests pass and you have received approval from a [CODEOWNER](./CODEOWNERS), merge the PR into `main`. "merge" is preferred in this case, not rebase. _Never_ squash to `main`.
-1. Pull `main` locally, create a new tag (based on version number from previous steps), and push up.
-The tag should _only_ be the version number.
-It _should not_ be prefixed  `v` (i.e. `X.Y.Z`, not `vX.Y.X`).
+1. CI will build, tag and draft [a release](https://github.com/pantheon-systems/solr-power/releases/).
-1. Confirm that the necessary assets are present in the newly created tag, and test on a WP install if desired.
+1. Review the drafted release, updating release notes if needed, confirm that the necessary assets are present in the newly created tag, and test on a WP install if desired.
-1. Create a [new release](https://github.com/pantheon-systems/solr-power/releases/new) using the tag created in the previous steps, naming the release with the new version number, and targeting the tag created in the previous step.
-Paste the release changelog from the `Changelog` section of [the readme](readme.txt) into the body of the release, including the links to the closed issues if applicable.
+1. Publish the drafted release.
 1. Wait for the [_Release solr-power plugin to wp.org_ action](https://github.com/pantheon-systems/solr-power/actions/workflows/wordpress-plugin-deploy.yml) to finish deploying to the WordPress.org plugin repository.
 If all goes well, users with SVN commit access for that plugin will receive an emailed diff of changes.
 1. Check WordPress.org: Ensure that the changes are live on [the plugin repository](https://wordpress.org/plugins/solr-power/).
 This may take a few minutes.
 1. Following the release, prepare the next dev version with the following steps: